mariallr/amanida/README.md

 * adapted meta-analysis acces by `amanida_result@stat`
 * vote-counting acces by `amanida_results@vote`

-Selecting the option `comp.inf = T` the package need the previous use of \code{check_names}.
+Selecting the option `comp.inf = T` the package need the previous use of `check_names`.
 Then using PubChem ID duplicates are checked.
 Results are returned including the following information: PubChem ID, Molecular Formula, Molecular Weight, SMILES, InChIKey, KEGG, ChEBI, HMDB, Drugbank.

 **4. Perform qualitative meta-analysis: `amanida_vote`**